dbui0321/NREIP-/README.md

 # NREIP-
-This project is meant to calculate the fractal dimension from images that have turbulence
+code that will calculate the fractal dimension from turbulent images!